sans-culottes/NW-Superbot/README.md

 # NW-Superbot
-A collection of my NW-exploits.
+A collection of my Naval Warfare exploits.
+This repo was created out of a need for uniformity.